Bankruptcy Records Software

-Tracers gives you the ability to get information about almost any adult in the United States, whether you’re accessing that information through the Tracers website or through its partners, Tracers provides you with comprehensive information, like a complete name and social security number, on 99% of adults in the United States.
-With the best bankruptcy software, you can search through over 100 million records to understand more about someone’s financial background.
+Whether you’re searching directly through the Tracers website or through its partners, Tracers provides you with comprehensive information, like a complete name and social security number, on 99% of adults in the United States.
+With the best bankruptcy software, you can search through over 100 million bankruptcy records to understand more about someone’s financial background.
 You can gather bankruptcy records from district courts, as well as bankruptcy docket information from federal court records, like case files and case numbers, pulled directly from the U.S. Bankruptcy Court.
-You can even maximize your options with batch processing.This gives you the ability to save money and resources, making it easier for you to focus on collections efforts.
+You can even maximize your options with batch processing in order to save money and resources, making it easier for you to focus on collections efforts and handle more cases.